tranhelen/tranhelen/_posts/2019-04-14-theywontcome.md

 </tr>
 </table>

 Most recently we've decided to start pre-selling our subscriptions and as of today we've sold 10 pre-paid annual subscriptions.
-We're officially **post revenue**, and all of the sales came from the non-product related work we were doing: telling people.
+We're officially **post revenue** and all of the sales came from the non-product related work we were doing: telling people.

 <hr class="--small" />

 If I had let myself believe, _"if you build it, they will come,"_ we could have languished in product build mode before finding out if anyone was going to pay for it.
+With our run-rate this could have put us in a very dangerous position.
 If anything, I wish we had done this sooner.

 They didn't "come" in the magical sort of way entrepreneur-optimism wants but they gave us money to continue building and it's a welcomed light signal to receive in the midst of start-up darkness.
 Over the next three-six months our metrics may be able to tell us how viable this business really is.